 Center for American Music (University of Pittsburgh, Pittsburgh, PA) — Virtual tour, online lesson plans and images of the 19th century.

 Colonial Williamsburg (Williamsburg, VA) — This site offers activities and extensive resources for teachers.

-Country Music Hall of Fame (Nashville, TN) — Teachers will find some helpful resources by following the links through “Experience the Museum” to “Museum Programs”
+Country Music Hall of Fame and Museum (Nashville, TN) — Teachers will find some helpful resources by following the links through “Experience the Museum” to “Museum Programs”

 Georgia Music Hall of Fame (Macon, GA) — Some resources through their “Education” link, along with interesting free podcasts.